ekowabaka/clearice/docs/4-Generating-Help-Messages.md

 Adding details to your help message
 -----------------------------------
-The `enableHelp` method takes three optional arguments that allow you to specify a description (header) and a footer for the help message, and it also gives you the ability to override the name of the command.
-If you change the call to `enableHelp` in our example to the following:
+The `enableHelp` method takes three optional arguments that allow you to specify a description (header) and a footer for the help message.
+It also gives you the ability to override the name of the command, which is automatically detected by default, to whatever you want.
+Going back to our example, if you change the call to `enableHelp` to the following:

 ````php
 $argumentParser->enableHelp(